-I. A victim has the right to be present and be heard at any proceeding in which the defendant has filed an application to have a judgment of guilt set aside pursuant to this section.
-If the victim has made a request for postconviction notice, the attorney for the state shall provide the victim with notice of the defendant's application and of the rights provided to the victim in this section.
+J. A victim has the right to be present and be heard at any proceeding in which the defendant has filed an application to have a judgment of guilt set aside pursuant to this section.
+If the victim has made a request for postconviction notice, the attorney for the state shall provide the victim with notice of the defendant's application, whether the person is eligible for a certificate of second chance and of the rights provided to the victim in this section.

 1. A dangerous offense.

 2. An offense for which the person is required or ordered by the court to register pursuant to section 13-3821.

 3. An offense for which there has been a finding of sexual motivation pursuant to section 13-118.